WASHINGTON — The Lakers are a better team with Kobe Bryant, obviously.

 Kupchak also defended in ensuring Bryant remains the highest paid NBA player.

 As of right now, Kupchak conceded that doesn’t currently include Lakers forward Pau Gasol, whose $19 million contract expires after this season.
-He has averaged only 14.3 points on 42.1 percent shooting and 10.6 rebounds, while showing inconsistency on defense, though he’s still well remembered how he proved instrumental in helping the Lakers secure two NBA championships in 2009 and 2010.
+He has averaged only 14.3 points on 42.1 percent shooting and 10.6 rebounds, while showing inconsistency on defense.
+But Gasol is still well remembered how he proved instrumental in helping the Lakers secure two NBA championships in 2009 and 2010.

 “We have not had any discussions with Pau,” Kupchak said.
 “I’m sure I will.
 Where that leads, I’m not sure right now.
 A lot has to do with different variables.
 I’m not saying something won’t be considered.
 I’m not saying something will be.
 I’m just saying it’s not something that has come up.”

 The Lakers are secure with Bryant’s future with the team, but they face endless questions on his actual play.
-The Lakers (7-7) will be without Bryant when they face the Washington Wizards (5-8) tonight at Verizon Center, and Lakers coach Mike D’ANtoni sounded skeptical he’d play during the team’s remaining week-long trip with stops in Brooklyn (Wednesday) and Detroit (Friday).
+The Lakers (7-7) will be without Bryant when they face the Washington Wizards (5-8) tonight at Verizon Center.
+Lakers coach Mike D’ANtoni also sounded skeptical Bryant would play during the team’s remaining week-long trip with stops in Brooklyn (Wednesday) and Detroit (Friday).

 “Clearly, we had options to wait until the summer, which creates other kinds of challenges when you’re in an open market,” Kupchak said.
-“We could’ve waited two or three four weeks from now.
-Now you’re negotiating during the season with a player and that’s never a good thing either.”
+“We could’ve waited two, three or four weeks from now.
+But now you’re negotiating during the season with a player and that’s never a good thing either.”